Nikku514/osr-to-csv/README.md

 ## About
 A tool that uses [smoogipoo's Replay API](https://github.com/smoogipoo/osu-Replay-API) to convert a replay file to a csv.

-mainly created for personal use (and also slightly modified the API) that's why his entire repo is in here instead of a submodule.
+This was mainly created for personal use (and also slightly modified the API) that's why smoogi's entire repo is in here instead of a submodule.

+## Usage
+Paste replay folder in the console and wait (most likely not long at all)

+When it's done you can open it in default program for .csv

+Currently if you want to use a different folder for replays after the first run you'll have to delete the Options.cfg

+Currently the output file is hardcoded but will be changed in the future

 ## smoogi's License